 We have a discerning approach to developing our adventure education curriculum and are particularly keen to take advantage of our wonderful 150-acre campus and surrounding area.

 We offer our pupils activities such as camping, orienteering, kayaking, climbing, outdoor cookery, survival skills, cycling, as well as first aid and lifesaving.
 We also however look beyond our doorstep and have taken pupils on adventures to locations such as Iceland, the Arctic, Sweden, the Himalayan Kingdom of Bhutan, and Tanzania.

-Challenge events are also taken particularly seriously with several teams entering the Devizes to Westminster Canoe Race every year.
-We have also devised our own Brecons Challenge which attracts pairs of senior girls and boys and involves a weekend of canoeing, cycling and running through the Welsh mountains.
-The annual Dauntsey's Triathlon is another event that is gaining in popularity.
-We are also unique in maintaining and sailing our very own Tall Ship the Jolie Brise, which provides adventurous ocean sailing.
+Challenge events are also taken particularly seriously with several teams entering the 125 mile Devizes to Westminster Canoe Race every year, as well as our own Brecons Challenge, involving a weekend of kayaking, cycling and running through the Welsh mountains.